 Judaism has always been concerned with what we now describe as building a “sustainable” society and addressing social, environmental, and economic concerns.
 Through participation the Hazon Seal of Sustainability, we invite individuals and communities to explore how essential Jewish teachings can inform our pursuit of a healthy and just world in balance with nature.
 Here are some examples of Jewish teaching connecting to the environment and sustainability: tzedakah (the pursuit of justice), gemilut chasadim (our responsibility to perform acts of loving kindness), tzaar baalei chayim (a moral imperative that forbids causing animals unnecessary suffering), and bal tashchit (the commandment to avoid waste).
 Jewish traditions and rituals, many of which have roots in the ancient agricultural practices, provide meaningful opportunities to educate both youth and adults about our connection the earth and the impact we have on it.
-If you would like to read more on how Judaism and the environment connect, read this article.
+Read more on how Judaism and the environment connect.

 As individuals we may feel that our actions are insignificant but if we act together as Jewish communities, we have the power to implement constructive solutions.
 Engaging with greening can enrich our experience of Judaism as it offers opportunities to find new meaning in ancient rituals and to put our values into action.

 Climate change is already having an impact on our health, economy, and security in diverse ways.
 Perhaps the most visible impact involves the increase in extreme weather events.
 Hurricanes, blistering heat waves, and frozen winters are linked to extremely high levels of carbon dioxide and other greenhouse gasses in the atmosphere.
 The following are side effects of climate change: damage to coastal habitats and infrastructure due to sea levels rising, increased food prices, declining drinking water quality, increased agricultural costs, and degradation in air quality, to name a few.
 Often, those affected the most by climate change are those that have contributed the least.
-Click here to learn more about the local impacts of climate change.
-You can also use this tool from the National Oceanic and Atmospheric Administration (NOAA) to see how various side effects of climate change can impact your community.
-Be sure the change the transparency on the bar below to the check mark so you can see both your community and the effect you have chosen.
+Learn more about the local impacts of climate change, and use this tool from the National Oceanic and Atmospheric Administration (NOAA) to see how various side effects can impact your community.
+Be sure to change the transparency on the bar below to the check mark so you can see both your community and the effect you have chosen.
 This map from the University of Maryland shows what the temperature in major US cities will look like in the year 2080 and can help you understand the effect climate change will have.
 Jewish organizations can play an important role in fostering the resiliency that communities will need to cope with these changes and in encouraging action to address the cases of climate change.